 Most teachers teach Oral English and generally have a class load of 18 hours per week plus 2 hours community service and office hours.
 Teachers with academic classes (e.g., history, film, accounting) generally have a class load of 12 hours per week plus 2 hours community service and office hours.
 Of course, the needs of the university and the current contract govern the actual hours and conditions.

-3. How much time will I have to spend out of class to prepare for teaching?
+2. How much time will I have to spend out of class to prepare for teaching?

 This depends a great deal on your experience as a teacher and the level of your students.
 Most first-time teachers find lesson planning becomes easier and easier with time.
 The university will provide support to you in this area as well: in short weekly meetings, you will be given helpful classroom activities and lesson planning ideas to help you prepare.
 There are also monthly faculty meetings that will address teaching techniques and staff issues.

 3. When will I be teaching?

 You will be teaching 12-18 hours per week.
 12 hours per week for academic classes and 18 hours per week for Oral English classes.
 Classes are two hours long with a ten minute break in the middle.
 Your schedule may vary from teaching two classes every day to having all your classes on three days of the week with two days off.
 Most schedules fall somewhere in the middle.
 Remember, flexibility is the most important thing to have a good experience abroad.

-5. What subject will I teach?
+4. What subject will I teach?